07 Nov Stress + Weight Gain

 When our bodies are in survival mode, they may start storing weight around the mid-section to protect the vital organs.
 A small amount of this is not usually a problem, but excess visceral fat around the organs can lead to inflammation and affect your blood pressure and arteries.

-If you are storing weight due to stress hormones, working out harder or trying to eat less may actually further exacerbate the issue.
-You actually may need to ease up on the workouts, give your body more rest and make sure you are fueling with enough protein, fats and carbohydrates to keep your hormones happy.
+You may actually need to adjust your workouts to put less stress on the body, give your body more rest and make sure you are fueling with enough protein, fats and carbohydrates to keep your hormones happy.

 Stress, weight gain and the thyroid